How to Age-Proof Your Resume: 15 Top Tips

-15 tips to help older job seekers highlight their skills, not their ages.
+15 tips to highlight your skills, not your age

 1. Focus on your recent experience